The Tastes of USA BBQ: Kansas City Barbecue

 - Before cooking, mix the ribs with the Kansas City style BBQ sauce.

-- Slow cooking the ribs is key, so cook the ribs meat side down on a roasting pan.
+- Slow cooking the ribs is key, so cook the pork ribs meat side down on a roasting pan.

 - Heat the oven to 350 degrees F and cook the ribs for two and a half to three hours until the meat is so tender it can be easily pierced by a fork.